 (5) An order is not invalidated by a failure to comply with subsection (4).

+[Section 90 amended by No. 54 of 2012 s.
+29 and 42(2).]

-91. Term of child protection prohibition orders
+91. Term of child protection orders

-(1) The court must specify the term for which a child protection prohibition order remains in force.
+(1) The court must specify the term for which a child protection order remains in force.

-(2) The term cannot be more than 5 years or, for an order made in respect of a young reportable offender, more than 2 years, after it is made, but an application can be made for a further order.
+(2) Subject to subsection (3), the term for which a child protection order remains in force is at the discretion of the court, but an application can be made for a further order.

+(3) The term for which a child protection order remains in force, including the term of any further order, cannot extend beyond the reporting period that applies to the reportable offender.

+[Section 91 amended by No. 54 of 2012 s.
+30 and 42(3).]

-92. Interim child protection prohibition orders
+92. Interim child protection orders

-(1) A court may make an interim child protection prohibition order prohibiting a reportable offender from engaging in conduct specified in the order if it appears to the court that it is necessary to do so to prevent an immediate risk to the lives or the sexual safety of one or more children, or children generally.
+(1) A court may make an interim child protection order prohibiting a reportable offender from engaging in conduct specified in the order if it appears to the court that it is necessary to do so —

+(a) to prevent an immediate risk to the lives or the sexual safety of one or more children, or children generally; or

+(b) if the reportable offender is in government custody — to prevent such a risk from arising on the offender’s release from government custody.

 (2) For the purposes of subsection (1), it is not necessary that the court be able to identify a risk to a particular child or particular children or a particular class of children.

-(3) Section 90 does not apply to an application for an interim prohibition order.
+(3) Section 90 does not apply to an application for an interim protection order.

-(4) An interim prohibition order may be made by a court whether or not —
+(4) An interim protection order may be made by a court whether or not —

 (a) the reportable offender is present at the proceedings; or